-TABLE VII: The use of modelling elements in the example AgentPolis models.
-Core elements printed using normal font; newly added in italics. (• reused core element, • modified core element, + newly added modelling element).
+TABLE VII: The use of model elements in the example AgentPolis models.
+Core elements printed using normal font; newly added in italics. (\bullet reused core element, \diamond modified core element, + newly added model element).

-and taxi drivers.
-Similarly to the ridesharing model, the taxi pricing model reuses a large part of framework's core modelling elements, with the majority of newly developed code concerning the auction protocol and the associated decision logic.
+services.
+In contrast to the previous model, the modelled dynamic taxi pricing scheme relies on peer-to-peer interactions and only contains two types of agents: passengers and taxi drivers.
+Similarly to the ridesharing model, the taxi pricing model reuses a large part of framework's core model elements, with the majority of newly developed code concerning the auction protocol and the associated decision logic.
 In contrast to the ridesharing model, new activities related to travelling by taxi were added.
 Again, the taxi pricing model can be combined with the multimodal urban mobility model to study mutual interactions.
+See Table VII for the list of model elements used in the model.